officialgazette/announcement-model/README.md

 The schema for a natural person should comply with eCH standard 0044, specifically the complexType “personIdentificationLightType".
 Further information see https://www.ech.ch/de/ech/ech-0044/4.1.

 ### Legal Person ###
+The schema for a legal person entity should follow the eCH standard 0097.
+For further information, see: https://www.ech.ch/de/ech/ech-0097/5.2.0

 Business Rule "Mandatory UID" in Legal Person:
 Under certain circumstances, the UID number is mandatory for legal persons.
 The following flowchart describes in which cases a UID number is mandatory.